synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         #log.info("got message %r", message)
 ```

-This next line converts the message from a “string containing JSON-style text” into a “Python Dictionary”.
+This next line converts the message from a "string containing JSON-style text" into a "Python Dictionary".
 It is an example of how a powerful library of support routines can make developing a complex application easier.

 ```python
         parsed = tornado.escape.json_decode(message)